trehak1/chess/README.md

 Milestones:

+- 2015/07/10 night - fixed 2 castling issues, all test cases are now passing OK - engine is probably correct
 - 2015/07/10 No we don't, perft case 2 is failing for depth 4 - some castling issues
-- 2015/07/09 The commit ebaa2fa2258c3fa2e350dceaf837e4c40b7d39bc makes ALL perft cases pass, looks like we now have fully valid chess engine!
+- 2015/07/09 The commit ebaa2fa2258c3fa2e350dceaf837e4c40b7d39bc makes all perft cases pass, looks like we now have fully valid chess engine